madandev02/madandev02/README.md

 ### Welcome to my GitHub profile!
-🎯 I'm currently transitioning into a full-time **Backend Developer** role, with a passion for expanding into **Fullstack Development** and mobile development as a hobby.
+🎯 I'm currently transitioning into a full-time **Fullstack Development** and mobile development as a hobby.
 My solid background in IT support, networking, systems administration, and cybersecurity supports my growth as a software developer.

 💻 I'm actively learning and building projects with technologies like **Java (Spring Boot)**, **Python (Flask, Django)**, and **JavaScript (Node.js, React)**.